Homemade Twix Bars (Vegan, Gluten-Free)

 • Remove pits from dates (if not already pitted), and place in a small mixing bowl.
 Pour boiling water over the dates until they are just covered.
 Set aside.

-• Transfer dough to your parchment-lined baking dish and press into an even layer using a spatula.
-It will seem like too little dough, but stick with it!
+• Transfer dough to your parchment-lined baking dish and press into an even layer.
+It might seem like too little dough, but stick with it!
 You want it to be thin and even.
 Bake dough in the preheated oven for 25-30 minutes, until the edges begin to turn golden and the center of the dough is pale and firm to the touch.

 • While the dough is baking, make your caramel.
-Wipe out your food processor bowl.
-Pour out the water to drain the dates and place your soaked dates in the food processor.
+Pour out the water to drain the dates and place your soaked dates in a food processor.
 Pulse a few times to break up the dates slightly.
-Add vanilla and turn the food processor on.
-If all the ingredients are stuck to the sides, scrape them down and begin adding water 1 teaspoon at a time until the mixture blends easily in the food processor.
+Add vanilla, sea salt, and melted coconut oil, and turn the food processor on.
+If all the ingredients are stuck to the sides, scrape them down and continue processing.
 It will be very thick and sticky but should also be spreadable and smooth.
-You don’t want it too thin or it will be too runny and difficult to work with.
+If your date caramel is too thick, you can add water 1 tsp at a time.
+Keep in mind you don’t want it too thin or it will be too runny and difficult to work with.

 • Remove your cookie layer from the oven and let cool for about 10 minutes.
 While the cookie layer is still slightly warm, scrape your date caramel directly onto your cookie layer and spread it evenly into all corners of the baking dish.
 Then, using the parchment paper, carefully lift and slide the bars onto the counter.
 Be delicate!
-The crust cracks easily, so it is best to slide the bars out by lining up the top of your baking dish with the counter and simultaneously lifting and pulling one side of the parchment paper to slide the bars onto a cutting board.
+Slide the bars onto a cutting board.

 • With your bars securely on the cutting board, cut your 8 x 8-inch Twix square in half.
 Then cut each half into 10 even bars, each about 3/4-inch wide.